Why do caterpillars change their skins? How many times does a caterpillar change its skin? Why do caterpillars grow so fast?

 The two images above and the four below show the Emperor Moth (Saturnia pavonia) caterpillars growing from a few millimetres soon after they hatch to 65mm and fully grown in little more than two months.

-Most caterpillars change skins four or five times and the period between each new skin is known as an instar.
+Most caterpillars change skins four times and the period between each new skin is known as an instar.
 An important part of a caterpillar’s survival strategy is to grow rapidly because at this stage of their life-cycle many species are extremely vulnerable to predation and to have the best chance of survival they need to pupate within a short space of time.

 Do caterpillars change colour as they grow?